StokersWebsite/.github/profile/readme.md

 >_Tooling and methodology_:
 >Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code >analysis and code reviews.

 #### To complete this I used Sonarcloud, This checked my code each time I pushed something to git.
 I chose for this type of static code analysis since I usually create "Messy" code.
 I don't always remove my commented code that I am not going to use.
 And import things that I then don't use.
 This way I could easily find those things to clean up my code.
 And so I did.
-I had personally never heard of sonarcloud before the semester but I think it is really useful and I am definitely going to use this again, since it improved my code quality for sure.
+I had personally never heard of Sonarcloud before the semester but I think it is really useful and I am definitely going to use this again, since it improved my code quality for sure.
 ![Sonarcloud](https://github.com/StokersWebsite/.github/blob/122b0a672e74e3130e2b491cc79e022a74f50596/Images/Sonarcloud.gif)
 #### Another thing Sonarcloud picked up are some Security hotspots.
-It says my API is vulnerable since it is publicly accessible my everybody.
+It says my API is vulnerable since it is publicly accessible for everybody.
 But this is exactly the point since otherwise my own frontend wouldn't be able to use it either.
 So these 2 security hotspots are neglectable.
 #### To test if my API was working as intended I mainly used postman.
 This too was a good choice and will be used again by me for sure.
-It helped tremendously when my activities would not load and I thought something was wrong with my api.
+It helped tremendously when my activities would not load and I thought something was wrong with my API.
 But after using postman I found out this wasnt the case.
-Then I used sonarcloud to find the bug which was in my frontend.
+Then I used Sonarcloud to find the bug which was in my frontend.
 Before this semester it would have taken me way longer to find this bug, but thanks to the (for me) new tools it was a quick fix.
 ![Postman Demo](https://github.com/StokersWebsite/.github/blob/594875f9ec52fb7b295ea3c71fe8390a96cf5e01/Images/PostmanDemo.gif)
-#### In postman I also made intergration tests for my API
+#### In postman I also made intergration tests for my API, I chose for intergration tests in postman rather than testing the logic layer of my API since it doesn't have that much logic functions, so it wouldn't be useful.
+These tests could also work as unit [regression tests](https://www.guru99.com/regression-testing.html) by running it daily (or weekly) but that doesn't work if it runs on docker (locally).
 ![postman tests](https://user-images.githubusercontent.com/73878099/174308123-ae2aa45b-fc30-487e-b132-87d3308b081d.png)
 )
 ### Eeventify